 If you've been volunteering, make sure you fill out the log each time you do so.
 The idea of the log is to record your volunteering on a day-by-day basis, so please keep it up to date and do not make multiples days’ worth of volunteering as one entry to the log.
 Please complete the form as fully as possible each time and if you have any queries, email us.

-As well as the bronze, silver, and gold volunteer awards that all scholars can work towards, we are introducing the Chevening Volunteer of the Year Awards.
+As well as the bronze, silver, and gold volunteer awards that all scholars can work towards, we also have the Chevening Volunteer of the Year Awards.

 The Chevening Volunteer of the Year Awards recognise the very best in volunteering efforts from our scholars.
 This is volunteering that has made a particularly special or significant impact upon its beneficiaries.
 These awards are to recognise and appreciate the scholars who have shown great leadership and dedication through their volunteering, making a significant impact on their beneficiaries.